Skip to content

 In Summary

-Try taking some of these tips and adding them to your game.
-If you sometimes struggle to know what you should be doing, have a look at some of your favorite players.
-You will be able to see the tips in action.
+Add some of these tips to your game.
+Struggling to remember what to do?
+Check out videos of your favorite players to see the tips in action.

-We love to hear your feedback so let us know below how you got on with any of these tips!
+We love to hear your feedback, so let us know in the comments below how you get on with our tips.

 FAQs